 - Specification developers introducing a device to the U.S. market;

 A specification developer develops the specifications for a finished device, but has the device manufactured under contract by another firm or entity.
 The specification developer submits the 510(k), not the contract manufacturer.

 - Repackers or relabelers who make labeling changes or whose operations significantly affect the device.

 Repackagers or relabelers may be required to submit a 510(k) if they significantly change the labeling or otherwise affect any condition of the device.
 Significant labeling changes may include modification of manuals, such as adding a new intended use, deleting or adding warnings, contraindications, etc. Operations, such as sterilization, could alter the condition of the device.
 However, most repackagers or relabelers are not required to submit a 510(k).

 - Foreign manufacturers/exporters or U.S. representatives of foreign manufacturers/exporters introducing a device to the U.S. market.

 Please note that all manufacturers (including specification developers) of Class II and III devices and select Class I devices are required to follow design controls (21 CFR 820.30) during the development of their device.
 The holder of a 510(k) must have design control documentation available for FDA review during a site inspection.
 In addition, any changes to the device specifications or manufacturing processes must be made in accordance with the Quality System regulation (21 CFR 820) and may be subject to a new 510(k).
-Please see our guidance, "Deciding When to Submit a 510(k) for a Change to an Existing Device."
+Additional information is found on the webpage "Is a new 510(k) required for a modification to the device?"